A space-time adaptive low-rank method for high-dimensional parabolic partial differential equations: Low-Rank Preconditioning

 \subsection{Scaling matrix $\bDX$}

 With $\mathbf{E}_{\nu_\rt} = \mathbf{e}_{\nu_\rt} \mathbf{e}_{\nu_\rt}^\intercal$ for $\nut \in \veet$, we construct $\bDX$ in the form

 The construction of each $\bDXnut$ follows a similar idea as \cite{bachmayr2014adaptive} based on exponential sum approximations with bounds on the relative error.
-In the following result, an important role is played by the \emph{Dawson function} $F$, which is defined as
+Here we obtain substitutes for the expressions in \eqref{eq:omega-t-x} for each fixed $\nu_\rt$ that have efficient low-rank approximations.
+In the following result of this type, an important role is played by the \emph{Dawson function} $F$, which is defined as

 \begin{theorem} For each $a > 0$, let

 For an arbitrary but fixed $\delta \in (0,1)$, let $h_a$ be chosen such that

 and set